 [92]Guidance on trapping Ceratitis fruit flies, including use of attractants for trapping, such as synthetic food attractants and hydrolysed protein substances, is given in Appendix 1 of ISPM 26 (Establishment of pest-free areas for fruit flies (Tephritidae)).

-[93]3.2 Inspection of fruits
+[93]3.2 Inspecting fruits

-[94]Fruits with soft areas, dark stains, dark pin spots, rot, orifices or injuries that might have originated from female oviposition or larval-feeding activities should be targeted for inspection.
-In order to detect punctures made by female flies during oviposition, fruits should be examined under a microscope by an expert.
-If larval exit holes are observed, the fruit containers should be inspected for pupae.
-Third instars may not be present when unripe fruits are collected and packed; however, these fruits might host eggs and first or second instars, which are more difficult to detect.
-Potentially infested fruits that show typical punctures made by ovipositing female flies should be cut open to search for eggs or larvae inside.
-The success of detection depends on careful sampling and examination of fruits.
+[94]Signs of fruit fly infestation are the presence of soft areas, dark stains, dark pin spots, rot, holes or injuries that might be caused by oviposition or larval feeding activities.
+To detect punctures made by female flies during oviposition, fruits can be examined under a stereomicroscope by an expert.
+If larval exit holes are observed, puparium may be detected in the packaging.
+Third instars may not be present when unripe fruit is collected and packed; however, this fruit might host eggs and first or second instars, which are more difficult to detect.
+On potentially infested fruit showing typical punctures made by ovipositing female flies, eggs and larvae may be seen when cutting open.

 [95]Once detected, larvae may be reared to adults for identification (section 3.3).
-Rearing of adults is required to accurately identify a fly to species level using morphological techniques.
+Rearing of adults is required to accurately identify a fly to species level with morphological techniques.
 The incubation of infested fruits is a common practice to obtain adult flies, which is necessary to identify species in this protocol.
-Even if there are no signs of fruit fly infestation, an incubation could be conducted as an oviposition mark is often difficult to recognize.
+Even if there are no signs of fruit fly infestation, an incubation can be conducted as an oviposition mark is often difficult to recognize.

 [96]3.3 Rearing larvae to obtain adults

-[97]Larvae can be reared to adults by placing infested fruits in cages containing a pupation medium (e.g., damp vermiculite, sand or sawdust) at the bottom.
+[97]Larvae can be reared to adults by placing infested fruits in cages containing a pupation medium (e.g., damp vermiculite, sand or sawdust) on the bottom.
 The cages are covered with cloth or fine mesh.
 Once the larvae emerge from the fruit, they will move to the pupation medium.
-Each sample should be observed, and pupae gathered daily.
-The pupae are placed in containers with the pupation medium, and the containers are covered with a tight lid that enables proper ventilation.
+Each sample should be observed, and pupae are collected daily.
+The collected pupae are placed in containers with the pupation medium, and the containers are covered with a tight lid that enables proper ventilation.
 Once the adults emerge, they must be kept alive for several days to ensure that the integument and wings acquire the rigidity and characteristic coloration of the species.
-Flies can be fed with honey (sugar) and water.
+Flies can be fed with honey and water or a mix of sugar, yeast, wheat germ and water.
 The adults are then killed by freezing, or by exposure to ethyl acetate or other killing agents appropriate for morphological examination, and then mounted on pins.
+If specimens are to be included in both morphological and molecular analysis, additional methods for specimen handling are in section 4.3.1.

 [98]Prior to mounting (before they harden), it is useful to gently squeeze the apical part of the preabdomen with forceps, then squeeze the base of the oviscape to expose the aculeus tip for females.
 Alternatively, this will need to be dissected later in flies.
-The aedeagus is not commonly used for examination of Ceratitis males.
+The aedeagus is not commonly used for identification of Ceratitis males.

 [99]4.
 Identification

 [100]Identification at the level of species or species complex requires morphological examination of adult flies or molecular analysis.
 For some species, accurate identification can only be completed for male specimens because the female form has not been described or females lack diagnostic features.
-In addition to keys developed for species in each subgenus (De Meyer, 1996, 1998, 2000; De Meyer and Freidberg, 2005), an online multi-entry Lucid key to frugivorous flies of Africa is available that can be used to identify Ceratitis species (Virgilio, White and De Meyer, 2014).
+In addition to keys developed for species in each subgenus (De Meyer, 1996, 1998, 2000; De Meyer and Freidberg, 2005), an online multi-entry Lucid key to frugivorous flies of Africa is available that can be used to identify Ceratitis species (Virgilio et al., 2014).